-If you could reduce your relative risk of breast cancer by 80 percent, wouldn’t you do it?
+If you could reduce your relative risk of breast cancer, wouldn’t you do it?
 A new study claims that women who drink cows’ milk could increase their risk of developing breast cancer by up to 80 percent compared to women who drink soy milk.
 Unbiased by either soy or dairy industry funding, this research was commissioned by the National Cancer Institute at the National Institutes of Health and the World Cancer Research Fund.
 Here is what you need to know.

 The study was based on 52,795 adult women participants over the course of seven years.
 Participants were intentionally taken from the Adventist Health Study-2, as many Adventists follow a vegetarian diet and tend to consume significant amounts of soy in comparison to the Standard American Diet.
 All participants filled out a detailed food questionnaire upon enrollment and a small cohort was selected to provide further 24-hour food recalls and urine samples over the course of the study to ensure accuracy.
 At the conclusion of the study, 1,057 participants had developed breast cancer.